agiliq/agiliq-jekyll/_posts/2018-05-23-setting-up-reactjs-dev-environment-from-scratch.md

 ### Basic Tools needed to work with ReactJS
-1. React: To work with react we need to install it's dependencies like react, react-dom, etc.
+1. **React**: To work with react we need to install it's dependencies like react, react-dom, etc.
-2. Babel: ReactJS uses JSX syntax to speed up the development process.
+2. **Babel**: ReactJS uses JSX syntax to speed up the development process.
 But the syntax is not understandable by browsers.
 So, we need a transcompiler (Babel) to convert JSX into a javascript code.
-3. Webpack: It is a javascript code bundler.
+3. **Webpack**: It is a javascript code bundler.
 In ReactJS we deal with the components so, every component is written in a seperate file to quickly navigate to the component and make changes.
 It will be difficult to add all these files to webpage.
 So, we use webpack to to bundle all these components.

-### Let's work on setting up dev environment for a simple app
+### setting up dev environment for a simple app

 1. create  and navigate to the directory "react_app"
 	```bash
 	mkdir react_app && cd react_app
 	```
 2. create a react package using command `npm init`.
-It will ask us some questions, just answer it.
-It will create a `package.json` file to manage the react app dependencies.
-`package.json` file look similar as
+It will ask some questions either answer or just press <Enter> key.
+It will create a file `package.json` file to manage the react app dependencies. `package.json` file looks similar to
 	```bash
 {
 	"name": "react_app",